 How to Clean Venetian Blinds

-Many people can often be inclined to look for alternatives to Venetian blinds because they’re notorious for being difficult to clean.
+Many people can often be inclined to look for alternatives to Venetian blinds because they’re notorious for being difficult to clean; even more so with bay windows!
 With more horizontal surface area than other blinds, it can be easier for Venetian blinds to gather more dust and require more regular cleaning.

 On the other hand, Venetian blinds are extremely practical and durable with the perfect control over light flooding into the room.
 Regular cleaning will keep your blind looking its best and save you time further down the line.
 Light cleaning your Venetian blinds is extremely simple and easy to do.